Volatile corrosion inhibitor: Product uses

 Emitter – VCI in the form of a capsule, foam, cup, etc., is placed within an electrical cabinet, junction box, etc., to provide corrosion protection to the various components inside the box.
 VCI emitters also provide best protection against hydrogen sulfide (H_{2}S), sulfur dioxide (SO_{2}), ammonia, and humidity.
-It is mostly used in electrical components because it does not affect electrical, surface or optical properties.
+VCI emitters are primarily used for electrical components, as they do not alter electrical, surface, or optical properties.

-Pipe casings – A mixture of VCI and a swellable gel is injected into the annular space between the pipe casing (the outer pipe) and the carrier pipe (the inner pipe) as to provide corrosion protection to the carrier pipe.
+Pipe casings – A mixture of VCI and a hydrogel is injected into the annular space between the pipe casing (the outer pipe) and the carrier pipe (the inner pipe) as to provide corrosion protection to the carrier pipe.
 This application has recently been of wider interest as it has been approved by PHMSA as a means to address a shorted casing in a CP protected pipeline.
 (PHMSA rules dictate that a shorted casing on a PHMSA regulated pipeline be repaired or treated).
 Details can also be found in NACE SP-200.

 Pipeline preservation (internal) - VCIs are seeing widespread application for the mitigation of corrosion of the internal surfaces of new and/or existing out-of-service pipelines.
-Top-of-the-line TOL corrosion typically occurs in wet gas pipelines that have a stratified flow regime and poor thermal insulation.
+Top-of-the-line (TOL) corrosion typically occurs in wet gas pipelines that have a stratified flow regime and poor thermal insulation.
 TOL corrosion is predominantly a problem of protection in the gas phase.
 Tests showed that the best potential for providing corrosion protection for TOL came from azoles, certain acetylene alcohols, and a "green" volatile aldehyde.

 For new pipelines, the time period between hydrotesting and operations can be very unpredictable and may extend for months.
 Historical data has shown that significant corrosion issues can arise as a result of residual hydrotest water.
 For a piggable pipeline, an aqueous solution of VCI is pushed down the pipeline between two pigs after completion of the hydrotest operation.
 This provides corrosion mitigation until the line is put into service.
-For a non-piggable pipeline, the low sections where residual hydrotest water may collect after draining are identified and an aqueous VCI solution is added at nearby high points such that the inhibitor solution will flow into the low sections, thereby treating the residual water with inhibitor.
+For an unpiggable pipeline, the low sections where residual hydrotest water may collect after draining are identified and an aqueous VCI solution is added at nearby high points such that the inhibitor solution will flow into the low sections, thereby treating the residual water with inhibitor.

-For pipeline sections that are being idled, the low-lying sections are identified, and an inhibitor solution is added at nearby high points as to fill the low-lying section to a predetermined depth.
+For pipeline sections that are being idled, the low-lying sections are identified, and an inhibitor solution is added at nearby high points to fill the low-lying sections to a predetermined depth..

 Aboveground storage tanks (Soilside Bottom) - The bottoms of aboveground storage tanks are typically coated on the inside (product side) to prevent corrosion.
-The other side of the bottom, (soilside) is not coated and the unprotected steel rests directly on a foundation.
+The other side of the bottom (soilside) is not coated and the unprotected steel rests directly on a foundation.
 There are various styles of foundations: a concrete ringwall with a sand bed and a liner, a hard pad, such as concrete or asphalt, a double bottom and finally simple soil.
-VCIs are applied via various methods depending the tank foundation.
+VCIs are applied via various methods depending on the tank foundation.